-Fundamental Legal Skills (FLS)

-Course Code LAWF 3060 Section Number 02

-Instructor TBC

-Course is open to 1L Course is required

-Semester winter Credits 3

-Days and Times Monday and Wednesd ay at 2:30 to 3:50 p.m.

-Assessment Method CR (credit) or NCG (no credit given) (i.e. pass/fail)

-Materials TBC

-Calendar Description Students are introduced to the following: legal analysis; legal writing and communication, including memoranda and facta; oral advocacy, including mooting; research databases and legal research skills.
+Fundamental Legal Skills (FLS) Course Code LAWF 3060 Section Numbers 01 and 02 Instructor TBC Course is open to 1L Course is required Semester winter Credits 3 Days and Times Tuesday and Thursday at 2:30 to 3:50 p.m. (sec ction 01) or Days and Times Monday and Wednesday at 2:30 to 3:50 p.m. (section 02) Assessment Method CR (credit) or NCG (no credit given) (i.e. pass/fail) Materials TBC Calendar Description Students are introduced to the following: legal analysis; legal writing and communication, including memoranda and facta; oral advocacy, including mooting; research databases and legal research skills.
 Emphasis is placed on skill development in oral advocacy and drafting both legislation and private law documents.

-Other Information Students in section 92 are in section 02 of FLS.
+Other Information Students in section 91 are in section 01 of FLS.
+Students in section 92 are in section 02 of FLS.

 Fundamental Legal Skills (FLS)

 Course Code LAWF 3060 Section Number 03

-Instructor Dr Andrew Pilliar
+Instructor

 Course is open to 1L Course is required

 Semester winter Credits 3

 Days and Times Tuesday and Thursday at 2:30 to 3:50 p.m.

-Assessment Method CR (credit) or NCG (no credit given) (i.e. pass/fail) based on: 25% participation 25% research memo 25% written pleadings 25% oral pleadings
+Assessment Method CR (credit) or NCG (no case 25% participation 25% research memo 25% written pleadings 25% oral pleadings credit given) (i.e. pass/fa ail) based on:

-Materials will be provided through sh Moodle
+Materials will be provided through h Moodle

 Calendar Description Students are introduced to the following: legal analysis; legal writing and communication, including memoranda and facta; oral advocacy, including mooting; research databases and legal research skills.
 Emphasis is placed on skill development in oral advocacy and drafting both legislation and private law documents.

-Other Information This course will: Engage you in seeking to understand what skills, habits, and values are fundamental to being a lawyer.
+Other Information both legislation and private law documents.
+This course will: Engage you in seeking to understand what skills, habits, and values are fundamental to being a lawyer.
 Provide opportunities for you to develop and refine your legal research skills.
 Provide opportunities for you to refine your legal writing and editing skills.
 Provide an opportunity for you to gain oral advocacy experience by participating in a moot.
 Students in section 93 are in section 03 of FLS.